knightliao/canalx-select-db-json/readme.md

 ## quick start

-note: json encoding is using GSON.
+note: json encoding is using Jackson.

 ### config